Gothic architecture: Tracery

 The early phase of Middle Pointed style (late 13th century) is characterized by Geometrical tracery – simple bar-tracery forming patterns of foiled arches and circles interspersed with triangular lights.
 The mullions of Geometrical style typically had capitals with curved bars emerging from them.
 Intersecting bar-tracery (c.1300) deployed mullions without capitals which branched off equidistant to the window-head.
 The window-heads themselves were formed of equal curves forming a pointed arch and the tracery-bars were curved by drawing curves with differing radii from the same centres as the window-heads.
 The mullions were in consequence branched into Y-shaped designs further ornamented with cusps.
 The intersecting branches produced an array of lozenge-shaped lights in between numerous lancet arched lights.Y-tracery was often employed in two-light windows c.1300.

 Second Pointed (14th century) saw Intersecting tracery elaborated with ogees, creating a complex reticular (net-like) design known as Reticulated tracery.
 Second Pointed architecture deployed tracery in highly decorated fashion known as Curvilinear and Flowing (Undulating).
 These types of bar-tracery were developed further throughout Europe in the 15th century into the Flamboyant style, named for the characteristic flame-shaped spaces between the tracery-bars.
 These shapes are known as daggers, fish-bladders, or mouchettes.

 Third Pointed or Perpendicular Gothic developed in England from the later 14th century and is typified by Rectilinear tracery (panel-tracery).
-The mullions are often joined together by transoms and continue up their straight vertical lines to the top of the window's main arch, some branching off into lesser arches, and creating a series of panel-like lights.
+The mullions are often joined by transoms and continue up their straight vertical lines to the top of the window's main arch, some branching off into lesser arches, and creating a series of panel-like lights.
 Perpendicular strove for verticality and dispensed with the Curvilinear style's sinuous lines in favour of unbroken straight mullions from top to bottom, transected by horizontal transoms and bars.
 Four-centred arches were used in the 15th and 16th centuries to create windows of increasing size with flatter window-heads, often filling the entire wall of the bay between each buttress.
 The windows were themselves divided into panels of lights topped by pointed arches struck from four centres.
 The transoms were often topped by miniature crenellations.
 The windows at Cambridge of King's College Chapel (1446–1515) represent the heights of Perpendicular tracery.

 Tracery was used on both the interior and exterior of buildings.
 It frequently covered the façades, and the interior walls of the nave and choir were covered with blind arcades.
 It also often picked up and repeated the designs in the stained glass windows.
 Strasbourg Cathedral has a west front lavishly ornamented with bar tracery matching the windows.